Top 10 Molybdenum Producers by Country (Updated 2023)

 Armenia’s molybdenum production has climbed significantly over the past few years, nearly on par with production in 2021, but down from the 8,700 MT produced in 2020.
 CRONIMET Mining subsidiary Zangezur Copper Molybdenum Combine runs Kajaran, the country’s largest copper-molybdenum mine.

 Iran is another major molybdenum producer, and the nation has seen its output levels rise dramatically since putting out 1,400 MT in 2020, followed by 3,100 MT in 2021 and 3,500 MT in 2022.

 Little information is available on molybdenum in Iran, and that may be because in 2012 the Iranian government banned exports of molybdenum concentrate in an effort to “support national production.”
 It banned exports of about 50 aluminum, petrochemical and other products at the same time.

-Overtaking Canada for eighth place on this molybdenum producers list is Russia.
-The US Geological Survey provides only an estimate on Russian molybdenum output.
-For 2020, it suggests that the country put out 2,800 MT of the metal, on par with the previous year.
+Taking the ninth spot on this molybdenum producers list is Russia.
+In 2022, the USGS estimates that the country put out 1,700 MT of the metal, on par with the previous year.
 A company called SMR that is part of EN+ Group bills itself as Russia’s only fully integrated molybdenum producer, and the largest ferromolybdenum producer in the country in terms of volume.

 It’s worth noting that Russia retains much of its molybdenum for domestic projects.
-A report from Emerging Markets notes that Russian nuclear reactors are specifically designed to use a type of molybdenum only produced within the country.
+Russian nuclear reactors are specifically designed to use a type of molybdenum only produced within the country.